Neon-Cyber-Crutches/awesome-powershell/README.md

 - [PowerShellGet](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell.
 This module provide functions used with PowerShellGet v3 to provide compatibility with scripts expecting PowerShellGet v2.
 - [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.
-- [GitLab](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.
+- [anypackage](https://github.com/anypackage/anypackage) - PowerShell unified package management interface.
 - [Scoop](https://scoop.sh) - A command-line installer for Windows.
-- [PowerShell App Deployment Toolkit](https://psappdeploytoolkit.com/) - Provides a set of functions to perform common application deployment tasks and to interact with the user during a deployment.
+- [GitLab](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.

 ## Parallel Processing